cedeber/concise-rust-book/src/ch01-06-collections.md

 > A `String` is a wrapper over a `Vec<u8>`.

-In UTF-8, each Unicode scalar value may takes more than one byte of storage.
+In UTF-8, each Unicode scalar value may take more than one byte of storage.
 Think of Cyrillic, Japanese or Hindi signs.
 Therefore, an index into the string's bytes will not always correlate to a valid Unicode scalar value.

 Another point about UTF-8 is that there are actually three relevant ways to look at strings from Rust's perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what we would call _letters_).